yuer020611/QQclientkey/README.md

 It needs a "requests" module.But i don't know how to fix it in linux.
 So i will show you the tool on  Windows.

 # Environment
-Git and Python. if you don't hava anyone of them please download them.
+Git and Python. if you don't have anyone of them please download them.
 Git：https://gitforwindows.org/
 Python：https://www.python.org/